-Three companies in the running for NASA's next Moon rover
+Three Companies In The Running For NASA's Next Moon Rover

 “We're taking cutting edge technology and automotive industry strengths to provide a true off-road vehicle capable of allowing us to live and work on the surface of the Moon,” said the company's CEO Justin Cyrus.
 Lunar Outpost is planning to put a mini uncrewed rover on the Moon later this year, as part of Intuitive Machines' next lander mission.

-The US is planning to return astronauts to the Moon and build a sustained presence there under the Artemis program, named for the sister of Apollo in Greek mythology.
+The US is planning to return astronauts to the Moon and build a sustained presence there under the Artemis programme, named for the sister of Apollo in Greek mythology.

 The first crewed mission, Artemis 3, is meant to land in 2026, though it's widely assumed that such a timeline is overly optimistic.
 China is also planning to send a crew to the Moon in 2030, as a new space race heats up.